Copyright AA1Car Adapted from an article written by Larry Carley for Underhood Service magazine

 Heater Blower Problems

-On the 1999 Chevy Cavalier, GM uses a ground side switched blower circuit.
+On some older GM and other applications, the heater blower circuit has a switch on the ground side of the blower circuit rather than the power supply side.
 The reason for this is that switching the ground side of the circuit rather than the power supply side reduces radio frequency interference.
-On this application, the resistors run very hot and often fail.
+On these applications, the resistors run very hot and often fail.
 A fuse is often located on the resistor board.
 The fuse only protects the low and medium blower speeds.
 High speed will still work if the resistor fuse is blown.

 On 1996 GM FWD minivans, two blower relays are used (low and high speed).
 If a vehicle has only low or high blower speed, the cause is probably a failed low- or high-speed blower relay.